-There are any number of challenges and concerns that veterans and their families may face, including the need to find job training and employment.
-A number of programs are available to empower and assist veterans in obtaining employment, by emphasizing and building on their existing skills, learning new skills, and recognizing special needs that they may have.
+Are you a veteran and in need of a job?
+Several programs are available to assist veterans with job training by emphasizing and building on their existing skills, learning new skills, and recognizing special needs that they may have.

-The state of Maryland has a network of American Job Centers that offer a wide range of employment services including: career counseling, job search assistance, referrals for job training and more.
-There are also some services including: career counseling, testing and placement assistance, that are specifically tailored to veterans.
-Please click here to find the location closest to you.
+If you need career counseling, job search assistance, referrals for job training and more, talk with the American Job Centers.
+There are also some other services, including career counseling, testing and placement assistance, specifically tailored to veterans.
+Find the location closest to you.

-Homeless Veterans Supported Employment Program (HVSEP)- This program provides homeless veterans and those at risk of homelessness with vocational rehabilitation, job training and placement assistance, and ongoing support.
+- Homeless Veterans Community Employment Services (HVCES)- This program provides homeless veterans and those at risk of homelessness with vocational rehabilitation, job training and placement assistance, and ongoing support.

-Compensated Work Therapy Program (CWTP)- Through vocational rehabilitation, including skills assessment and development, the CWT program works to help homeless veterans obtain and maintain employment.
+- Compensated Work Therapy (CWT) Program – Through vocational rehabilitation, including skills assessment and development, the CWT program works to help homeless veterans obtain and maintain employment.

-Vocational Rehabilitation and Employment VetSuccess Program (VR&E)- The VR&E program endeavors to help veterans with service-connected disabilities obtain and maintain employment.
-This is accomplished through a comprehensive approach including: assessing skills, interests and needs, and providing job training, internships, job placement services, and support while employed.
+- Vocational Rehabilitation and Employment VetSuccess Program (VR&E)- The VR&E program endeavors to help veterans with service-connected disabilities obtain and maintain employment.
+That’s accomplished through a comprehensive approach, including assessing skills, interests and needs, and providing job training, internships, job placement services, and support while employed.

-For information on these programs as well as other types of employment assistance offered by the VA, please visit the Homeless Veterans Hotline website or call 877-424-3838.
+For information on these programs and other types of employment assistance offered by the VA, please visit the Homeless Veterans Hotline website or call 877-4AID-VET.